dcunited001/dcunited001.github.io/_posts/2018-01-25-caelis-ruissent-avoiding-the-engineered-collapse.md

 >
 > Afraid of what?
 A liberal gunning for American interests?
 WHY?!

+Chelsea Handler and Jane Fonda might be dissidents, but they are fighting on the wrong side of American interests and we will collectively bear the consequences of their actions.

 ### The Need to Cover Up Warcrimes By All Major Powers

 - These crimes are hardly limited to one power or another
+  - this implies incentivization for the unforeseen destruction of data, either targeted or total.

 ### The Need For Some Actors to Destabalize the Interantional Human Rights Regime Before the Next Global Conflict

-- What's the problem with warcrimes?
+What's the problem with warcrime prosecution?
+Why are laws so strict?
 Especially under the current legal regime?
 The states who discover those transgressions only want to use them for leverage because all significantly powerful states have enough leverage on each other such that none of them will bring suit against another in the ICC/ICJ unless they can be sure to finish them off.

+Moreover, the laws are strict to mitigate the incentivization for covering up warcrimes, as well as the tendency to recruit others into your plans without telling them they have committed warcrimes, until *after* you're threatening them with their life if they don't comply in continuing to cover up their actions.
+It is incredibly difficult to prosecute warcrimes and it is unbelievable how hard it is to be taken seriously in America, albeit my own case is "mild" for some strange definition of mild warcrimes.

-  - Intelligence is trade in the commodity of secrets.
-These secrets have more power for someone who knows them when few people know them.
-So, if you know a state like Russia or China commited mild warcrimes within their borders, it is usually more useful for you to keep that secret and *use* it as leverage.
+Intelligence is trade in the commodity of secrets.
+These secrets have confer more power when only a few people know them.
+This makes it harder for your adversary to logistically calculate their actions because its very difficult to homogenize information across large governmental organizations.
+If you know a state like Russia or China commited mild warcrimes within their borders, it is usually more useful for you to keep that secret and *use* it as leverage, placing it on the board like a pawn for blocking purposes.
 I did not say that either Russia or China is guilty of warcrimes.
 It is simply an example.

-  - However, convicting Bosnian leadership of warcrimes?
+However, convicting Bosnian leadership of warcrimes?
 That's simple.
+There's not much of a long-game for American intervention there.
 That regime was falling anyways and America needed them to fall pretty hard.
 My opinion on those cases, is that prosecution was trivial to pursue because it would be an indictment of the leadership, not the people or the state, in particular.
 Further, the Bosnia military was suppressed and didn't have nukes pointing at America.

 For any sufficiently powerful state, accusations of warcrimes are met with subversive intelligence activity to kill, maim or otherwise